-“I wake and feel the fell of dark, not day” by Gerard Manley Hopkins is a fourteen line sonnet that is separated into one set of eight lines and another set of six.
+“I wake and feel the fell of dark, not day” by Gerard Manley Hopkins is a fourteen-line sonnet that is separated into one set of eight lines and another set of six.
 The lines are also structured with a consistent rhyme scheme.
 It follows the pattern of ABBAABBA CCDCCD.
 Hopkins touches on a number of different sonnet-like elements in this piece, but the subject matter stands out.
 Unusual for sonnets, this piece is filled almost completely with despair.
-The speaker starts vaguely, then goes into great details about the poor state of his life.
+The speaker starts vaguely, then goes into great detail about the poor state of his life.

-This piece is considered to be one of Hopkins’ “terrible sonnets,” in that it deals with dark subject matter.
+This piece is considered to be one of Hopkins’ “terrible sonnets,” in that it deals with the dark subject matter.
 Many of these pieces, such as “I wake and feel the fell of dark, not day,” express feelings of alienation from society and from God.
 There is a theme of questioning running through these texts.
 Often Hopkins expresses his own frustration with, and depressions about, God.

 As is common within sonnets, the first eight lines can be separated into two sets of four, known as quatrains.
 The two quatrains in the first stanza develop the speaker’s mental and emotional state.
-The first four speak on one terrible sleepless night and the second reveal that this night is one of many in a depressing period.
+The first four speak on one terrible sleepless night and the second reveals that this night is one of many in a depressing period.

 The volta, or turn, does not occur in this piece until the last two lines.
 The final couplet presents a poignant contrast to the initial ideas of this piece.
 Hopkins’ speaker realizes, after complaining about his own life for twelve lines, that he has it much better than others.
 The speaker believes in God, and that fact improves his life.
 For those who do not, he knows they are in “worse” situations.